 NSCC Marconi Site Facilitator

-Women Unlimited is committed to diversity and encourages applications from African Nova Scotians and other members of the visible minority community, Aboriginal peoples, women living with disabilities and women from the LGBT community.
+Women Unlimited is committed to diversity and encourages applications from African Nova Scotians and other members of the visible minority community, Indigenous peoples, women living with disabilities and women from the LGBTQI2S+ community.
 We encourage applicants from these groups to self-identify.

 The Women Unlimited Model